 Your risk for developing diabetes and high blood pressure increases as you age.
 According to the CDC, 25 percent of adults aged 65 and older have diabetes.
 Among men between the ages of 65 and 74, 64 percent have high blood pressure and 69.3 percent of women in the same age group have high blood pressure.

 Individual and family health insurance plans can provide coverage for people with diabetes and high blood pressure.
 However, because so many people with these conditions are age 65 or older, Medicare is a primary insurance option.

 Individuals become eligible for Medicare enrollment when they turn 65.
 It’s also possible to qualify for Medicare earlier if you are receiving Social Security Disability Insurance.

-Medicare Coverage for Diabetes and High Blood Pressure
+2019 Medicare plans Coverage for Diabetes and High Blood Pressure

 Medicare actually includes several elements.